YashSomani18/Newsletter/README.md

 The Project has been deployed using heroku

-API key upload on github is the disabled key. and the live link for the website is :- https://peaceful-chamber-01003.herokuapp.com/
+API key upload on github is the disabled key.
+The live link for the website is :- https://peaceful-chamber-01003.herokuapp.com/